ngarside/Deployment/readme.md

 # Deployment

-Ansible scripts for setting up my personal systems.
+Ansible scripts for setting up my devices.
 Very much a work in progress.
-Intended use is development using .NET, Xamarin and Jekyll as well as basic office use.
-Feel free to poke around, but be aware that I'm not a professional sys-admin so there's no guarantee anything here is done the correct way.

 # Platforms